 \subsection{Basic steps of the procedure}

 The overall sampling approach is schematically shown in Figure \ref{fig:Flowchart}.
-It consists of three parts, the \emph{initial design}, the \emph{sequential design} step including the stopping criterion, and the \emph{final prediction}.
-In a nutshell, the building blocks of the overall method can be summarized as follows: \begin{itemize} \item[(1)] The \emph{initial design} defines $\Ninit$ points in the fundamental zone, for which the corresponding GB energies are calculated from molecular statics, as explained in Appendix~\ref{sec:atomistics}.
-These data points can be obtained in a regular high-throughput scheme. \item[(2a)] The \emph{sequential design} consists of an ongoing sequence of data generation and data evaluation.
-Starting with the initial design, the energy distribution in the fundamental zone is predicted by a Kriging estimator (see Appendix~\ref{app:kriging} for details).
+It consists of three parts, the {initial design}, the {sequential design} step including the stopping criterion, and the {final prediction}.
+The relevant parameters are listed in Table~\ref{table}.

+In a nutshell, the building blocks of the overall method can be summarised as follows: \begin{itemize} \item[(1)] The {initial design} defines $\Ninit$ points in the fundamental zone, for which the corresponding GB energies are calculated from molecular statics, as explained in \ref{sec:atomistics} of the online supplement.
+These data points can be obtained in a regular high-throughput scheme. \item[(2a)] The {sequential design} consists of an ongoing sequence of data generation and data evaluation.
+Starting with the initial design, the energy distribution in the fundamental zone is predicted by a Kriging estimator (see \ref{app:kriging} for details).
 Then, in each following iteration the next sampling point is chosen from $\Ncand$ candidate points via a jacknife method (basically a cross-validation method).
 Here we compute for any candidate point the Kriging prediction from the currently available observations and from the reduced sets obtained by deleting exactly one of the current observations at a time.
 The Kriging estimators obtained this way are combined in order to define a jackknife estimate of the uncertainty of the prediction at any of the $\Ncand$ candidate locations, and the next sampling point is then chosen among the maximizers of this estimate.
 Finally, an atomistic simulation is conducted at this new point, and an updated Kriging model is fitted to the augmented data set (previous design + new point).
 We refer to \cite{kroll2022efficient} for more details.